MichaelLarocca/blog-michael-jude-larocca/posts/2025/10-25/javascript-array-iteration-and-dom-manipulation-in-game-development.md

 ---

 ###### *Do you now have a better understanding of JavaScript array iteration and DOM manipulation?
 Are you ready to use these techniques to improve your own projects?
-Please share the article and comment*
+Please share the article and comment!*

 ---